FoxGeoff/FormsAPI/README.md

  # 10.2.1  Reactive Forms

+ *Listing 10.10.
+Adding support for reactive forms*
- ## Step: Add setup for reactive forms
+ ## Check: Add setup for reactive forms
  1. Import ReactiveFormsModule in the `NgModule()` where your component is declared.
- 1. In your TypeScript code, create an instance of the model object FormGroup to store the form’s values.
+ 1. In your TypeScript code, create an instance of the model object `FormGroup` to store the form’s values.
  1. Create an HTML form template adding reactive directives.
  1. Use the instance of the FormGroup to access form’s values.

  ```
  import { ReactiveFormsModule } from '@angular/forms';